toniosim/Hearthstone-Soundboard/README.md

 Flask

 - Clone it to your computer
-- run the pythong scripts in this order:
+- run the python scripts in this order:
 	-- getcard.py (will give you hero/hero power .jsons as well) -- getminion.py
 	-- getcardsounds.py (may takea while)